Monday, April 27, 2026

 SUGGESTED SCRIPT FOR YOUR CALL/EMAIL

-b y Armando Gemini, roving hybrid reporter THE BIG PICTURE: The Midnight Pivot & The Two-Week Breath The "Hard Wall" did no...
+b y Armando Gemini, roving hybrid reporter THE BIG PICTURE: The Midnight Pivot The Oscillating Oculus hits the wire a day late, but the...